Abdulmuiz44/VibeCode-mentor/README.md

 # VibeCode Mentor

-An AI-powered project blueprint generator that transforms your ideas into production-ready development plans using xAI Grok.
+An AI-powered project blueprint generator that transforms your ideas into production-ready development plans using Mistral AI.

 ## Features

-- 🤖 **AI-Powered Blueprints**: Generate comprehensive project blueprints with Grok
+- 🤖 **AI-Powered Blueprints**: Generate comprehensive project blueprints with Mistral AI
 - 🎨 **Dark Mode UI**: Clean, minimal interface with Tailwind CSS
 - 📋 **Copy to Clipboard**: One-click blueprint copying
 - 📱 **Responsive Design**: Mobile-first, works on all devices